-- 9.1 In order for staff to be able to understand and discharge their safeguarding and child protection duties, the school has committed to training staff throughout the academic year.
+9.1 In order for staff to be able to understand and discharge their safeguarding and child protection duties, the school has committed to training staff throughout the academic year.
 All staff members will be made aware of the school's safeguarding processes and structures and will receive training on these as part of their induction.
-As part of this training and their annual refresher, they will also receive; - This 'Safeguarding and Child Protection Policy'; - The staff Code of Conduct - Copies of Part 1 and/or Annex A of Keeping Children Safe in Education (September 2021) - School procedures for Children Missing Education - The school Behaviour Policy local authority training, DSL briefings etc, e-bulletins etc. Don't forget to include governor and volunteer training!).
+As part of this training and their annual refresher, they will also receive;

+- This 'Safeguarding and Child Protection Policy'; - The staff Code of Conduct - Copies of Part 1 and/or Annex A of Keeping Children Safe in Education (September 2023) - School procedures for Children Absent from Education - The school Behaviour Policy - (Insert others if necessary)